Microsoft’s own Cloud storage service, OneDrive, gives any Microsoft account holder 5 GB of free storage.

 Sync Microsoft OneDrive in Linux with rclone

-Using Rclone in Linux is not that complicated but requires some patience and familiarity with the Linux terminal.
+Using rclone in Linux is not that complicated but requires some patience and familiarity with the Linux terminal.
 You need to tweak the configuration a little to make it work.
 Let’s see how to do that.

 Step 1: Install Rclone

 I am using Ubuntu 20.04 in this tutorial but you should be able to follow this tutorial in pretty much any Linux distribution.
-Just the rclone installation instruction could be different but the rest of steps remains the same.
+Just the rclone installation instruction could be different but the rest of steps remain the same.

 sudo apt install rclone